With a deed in lieu of foreclosure, you transfer ownership of your home to Wells Fargo Home Mortgage voluntarily, instead of through foreclosure.

 - If you don't have to pay the deficiency balance, you may have to report that amount as income for tax purposes.
 Consult your tax advisor.

-- A deed in lieu of foreclosure may be more complicated if you have a home equity loan or other liens against your property.
+- A deed in lieu of foreclosure may be more complicated if you have home equity financing or other liens against your property.